graygnuorg/go-gdbm/README.md

     system block size is used instead.
 The size is adjusted so that the block can hold exact number of directory entries.
 As a result the effective block size can be slightly greater than requested.
-    However, if the `OF_BSEXACT` flag is set (see above) and the size needs to be adjusted, the function will return with the `ErrBlockSizeError` error.
+    This adjustment can be disabled by setting the `OF_BSEXACT` flag (see above): in this case if the adjustment is needed, the function will return the `ErrBlockSizeError` error.

 * `FileMode` __int__